Equity, Diversity, Inclusion, Accessibility & Justice (EDIA&J) at CanHepC

 EDIA&J Advisory Committee

 The Framework and Code of Conduct have been developed under the EDIA&J Advisory Committee’s guidance.
-Jointly with the CanHepC Secretariat the EDIA&J supports the implementation of our commitments and help ensure accountability across the network.
+Jointly with the CanHepC Secretariat the EDIA&J Advisory Committee supports the implementation of our commitments and helps ensure accountability across the network.

 *Past members: Sameh Mortazhejri, Sasha Udhesister, Sherri Pooyak